“The greatest surprise in life to me is the brevity of life” #BillyGraham

 My niece was Dougie’s caregiver for 28 years and I believe he was very happy with the life and the home that Debbie provided for him.
 He had a wonderful, happy disposition!
 I also believe it was part of God’s plan for my niece to be his caregiver.
 She grew up loving him as her uncle and ended up loving him like a son.
 He was a special blessing to everyone in our family and to the many who knew and loved him.

 Harold and I returned to Seattle after the cruise on June 4, and visited with Dougie in downtown Burien.
-I gave him a warm beanie from Alaska in anticipation of the cold weather this coming winter, not knowing at the time that Dougie would not be going through another Seattle winter.
+I gave him a warm beanie from Alaska in anticipation of the cold weather this coming winter, not knowing at the time that Dougie would not be going through another Seattle winter; not knowing that this would be our last day together this side of heaven.

 I last talked to him on the phone on Monday, November 18, the anniversary date of our dad’s passing.
 Dougie passed away the next day, Tuesday November 19, 2024.
-According to the doctor, he passed away approximately 10:00 a.m. likely due to a sudden heart attack or blood clot.
+No autopsy was done but according to the doctor, he passed away approximately 10:00 a.m. likely due to a sudden heart attack.

 My little brother, mentally disabled since birth, was actually very wise.
-He left me several messages reminding me that because of our relationship with Jesus, our parting was only temporary and that we will see each other again in the future:
+He left me several phone messages reminding me that our parting is only temporary and that we will see each other one day in the future:

 “This is Doug.
 Bye for now.”